 Sale and rent back schemes operated by private, profit-making companies are very different to the Help to Stay scheme offered by Welsh government and other Mortgage Rescue Schemes operated by local authorities or housing associations.

 Are private sale and rent back schemes regulated?

 The Financial Conduct Authority (FCA) regulates the conduct of these schemes.
 Before entering into any private sale and rent back agreement you should check to see if the private firm is registered with the FCA.
 You can do this by using the Financial Services Register.

 All FCA registered firms must follow certain rules, including:

 - You should be given a 14 day ‘cooling-off period’ to give you time to get advice on the scheme

 - They must check whether the scheme is likely to be affordable and appropriate for you, and must make you aware of the risks involved

-- The tenancy you are offered must have an initial fixed term of at least five years.
+- The renting agreement (known as an ‘occupation contract’) you are offered must have an initial fixed term of at least five years.